muratk5n/thirdwave/en/index.md

 ---

-FONOP (Freedom of Nav Op) in South China Sea count, 6 by Obama 11 by Trump.
+FONOP (Freedom of Navigation Op) in South China Sea count, 6 by Obama 11 by Trump.

 ---